Skip to content

 Note: The previous default full mode (UTC 01:30, LLM-extract yesterday's diary โ†’ mem0 short-term) has been superseded by auto_dream.py Step 1, which writes directly to long-term memory (no run_id) with higher quality.

 Primary: Cross-Session Memory Bridge Agents reset daily.
-Without snapshot, conversations would be lost between sessions.
-Snapshot captures every conversation into diary files, which are then distilled into mem0 by auto_digest.py.
+Without diary capture, conversations would be lost between sessions.
+The agent_end hook captures every conversation turn into diary files, which are then distilled into mem0 by auto_digest.py.
 When a new session starts, the agent retrieves relevant memories from mem0 โ€” restoring context seamlessly.

 PathWho writesQualityWhen